Woman staring at herself in the mirror smiling

 Getting Started Is Easy

-Step 1: Contact Our Admissions Team
+Contact Our Admissions Team

-Step 2: Verify Insurance
+Step 2:

 When you talk with one of our admission team members, you will answer a few questions while they verify your insurance.

-Step 3: Schedule Admission
+Step 3:

-Once your insurance is approved, we will determine how to best accommodate your needs.
+Once your insurance is approved, we will determine if you require acute psychiatric care and schedule your admission.

-How Our Levels of Care at Ocean View Psychiatric Health Facility Help Treat Symptoms of C-PTSD
+Levels of Care at Ocean View

 The severity of your mental health problems will determine the level of psychiatric crisis stabilization intervention you need.
 Once you have completed a comprehensive evaluation of your medical, psychological, and family history, Ocean View’s mental health professionals will admit you to either our acute mental health care unit, partial hospitalization program (PHP), or intensive outpatient program (IOP).
 Each level offers personalized care tailored to your specific needs.